hunghvu/dynamic-wallpaper/README.md

 ## Note
 - This program has been tested only on Window 10.
 - This program is my out-of-class personal project, feel free to take a look over the code.
 I hope it can be helpful for you!
+- I draw the icon for this program myself using Microsoft Paint.
+Just a simple icon contains the letters "D" and "W"!
+Then, I convert it to .ico file using [ICO CONVERTER](https://www.icoconverter.com/).
 - The project and executable files uses/packages [JNA](https://github.com/java-native-access/jna) open library.
 I don't own nor be a contributor to the library.
 All rights reserved to their respective owners/contributors/creators.
+- The project uses and redistributes latest [JDK](https://www.oracle.com/java/technologies/javase-downloads.html) version, 14.0.1, as of 2020/06/17.
+I don't own nor be a contributor to the JDK.
+All rights reserved to its respective owners/contributors/creators.

 ## What I have struggle and learned about in this project
 Major.
 These are new to me, so it's really nice to learn about them.